Alocasia Polly Indoor Care & Propagation Guide (Alocasia x amazonica 'Polly')

 Temperature and Humidity

-Average warmth of 16-280C is ideal for Alocasia Polly.
+Alocasia Polly flourishes in an average warmth of 16-280C.
 Below this temperature the plant may drop all its leaves and go into dormancy stage.
 Keep it away from drafts as it hates sudden changes in temperature which can cause reduced growth and death of the plant.

 Fertilizer

-Feed Alocasia Polly with a liquid fertilizer (foliar feed) every 3-4 weeks during the growing period but do not feed during the cold season as the plant undergoes dormancy during this period.
+Feed your Alocasia Polly with a liquid fertilizer (foliar feed) every 3-4 weeks in spring and summer but do not feed in fall and winter as the plant undergoes dormancy during this period.

 Flush out accumulated salts arising from fertilizers every 2-3 months by running a stream of water through the soil until the water comes out through the drainage holes.
 Let the stream of water run for a few minutes and repeat several times.